Care home use of medicines study (CHUMS), 2009

 - serious injuries to a person who uses the service

 Be aware of local arrangements safeguarding incidents.
 There may be different arrangements for notifying suspected or confirmed medicine-related incidents.
+Providers should record this in their care home medicines policy.
 NICE Guidance SC1 indicates that a safeguarding issue in relation to managing medicines could include:

-- incorrect use of a medicines) for reasons other than the benefit of a resident
+- incorrect use of a medicine for reasons other than the benefit of a resident

 Nurses should follow the Nursing and Midwifery Council professional standards of practice and behaviour.

-You should have a policy which includes a process for recording all medicines.
-This includes related safety incidents, all ‘near misses’ and incidents that do not cause any harm.
+You should have a policy which includes a process for recording all medicines related incidents.
+This also includes all ‘near misses’ and incidents that do not cause any harm.
 The policy should cover:

 - whether to notify CQC

-- which medicines related safeguarding incidents to report under local safeguarding processes
+- which medicines related safety incidents to report under local safeguarding processes

 - how to report the incident to the person, their family or carers

-Report incidents related to controlled drugs (including loss or theft) to your local NHS Controlled Drugs Accountable Officer.
+Report incidents related to controlled drugs (including loss or theft) to your local NHS Controlled Drugs Accountable Officer (CDAO) at NHS England.
+You should also report incidents to the police (if necessary).